Khayelihle253/Enfint-Calculator-Web-Service/README.md

 # Enfint-Calculator-Web-Service
-This alculator RESTful web service implemented in Java using the framework Spring Boot.
+This alculator RESTful web service is implemented in Java using the Spring Boot framework.
 It supports the following math operations:

 - Addition
 - Subtraction